For Students and Parents

 My school doesn’t have a chess club.
 What should I do?

 If your school doesn’t have one, consider starting one!
 For teachers or parents who are considering helping with chess clubs, note that you don’t need to be good at chess to do so (as far as he knows, the current scholastic director’s high school coach did not know how to play at all, and we won the state championship!).
-Feel free to contact the scholastic director at k12@kychess.org for assistance.
+See our coaches and chess sponsors page for more information.

 I am homeschooled.
 Can I play in Kentucky scholastic chess?

 Most tournaments are for individuals, not teams, so it is rarely an issue.
 The exception is the state team championship cycle.
-Here, homeschoolers have three options (a) to play for their local school, if permitted by the schooler (2) to play for a homeschool co-op if they received 50% of their curricular instruction there, or (3) to join with any collection of other homeschoolers from one central county and its adjacent counties to form a team.
+Here, homeschoolers have three options (a) to play for their local school, if permitted by the school (2) to play for a homeschool co-op if they received 50% of their curricular instruction there, or (3) to join with any collection of other homeschoolers within their region to form a team (the region map is at the bottom of this page).